bravoavo/landlord/README.md

 * `/lord` - Show your statistics
 * `/lordclr` - Leave team

+## Install, Backup and Re-Install
+The plugin works with Zona Manager!
+Initialization has two simple steps:
+- Getting the chosen map size and generating a bunch of zones (each zone equals the game map cell)
+- Initialize Landlord by creating empty Landlord.data config file under ../oxide/data directory

+All sensitive data stored at Landlord.data file.
+All data tied to ZoneManager data and the game map siz.e

+Backup-restore functional is not emplimeted yet, but you can try:
+- To backup all flags save Landlord.data config file
+- To clear all flags just delete Landlord.data config file Your backup will work only with your server backup.
+You can't bring up a new server instance and copy Landlord.data there.

+We working on a full-working restore tool.

 Feel free to share ideas and send merge requests.